kmssrv/SecOpsClub/Data Feeds/Readme.md

 ### KUMA 2.1
 Commonly you need to use some inverse correlation rule like `If not TIDetect feed majestic_million_URL contains record found by DestinationHostName`

-Exmples of enrichment and correlation rules are available.
+Examples of enrichment and correlation rules are available.

 **_NOTE:_**  KUMA resources password is Kmssrv!1